July 3, 2022

 3 minute read

 I Got an Instant Pot Last year, I picked up an Instant Pot multi cooker, thinking it would simplify cooking dinner on weeknights.
 Now that I’ve owned and used it for about 9 months, I’d like to share what I like about it, and what I don’t.
 For the record, I’m using the basic Instant Pot Duo 6-quart model.
-Capabilities I Use The Instant Pot is sort of like a Dutch Oven — it’s a thick-bottomed steel pot that can sauté, steam, and pressure cook food. ...
+Capabilities I Use The Instant Pot is sort of like a Dutch Oven — it’s a thick-bottomed steel pot that can sauté, steam, and pressure cook food.
+And, much like a Dutch Oven, it’s very handy that quite a few recipes can be made in a single pot, which simplifies preparation and cleanup. ...

 January 18, 2021